apollographql/docs/src/content/basics/resources/graphql-glossary.md

 ## Normalization

-A technique for transforming the response of a query operation before saving it to [Apollo Client's `InMemoryCache`](/react/advanced/caching/#normalization).
+A technique for transforming the response of a query operation before saving it to Apollo Client's in-memory cache.
 The result is split into individual objects, creating a unique identifier for each object, and storing those objects in a flattened data structure.
-[See the documentation.](/react/caching/cache-configuration/#data-normalization)
+[See the documentation.](/react/caching/overview#data-normalization)

 ## Object Type